shamgang/chat-scheduler/README.md

     python -m venv .venv
     ```

 1. In the `scheduler_functions` folder, create a `local.settings.json` with the following contents, where `<connectionString>` is the value from the dev instance of the Azure Web PubSub service under Settings -> Keys -> Primary/Secondary -> Connection string, and `<cosmosEmulatorKey>` is the [well-known key value](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-nosql) for the cosmos emulator.
 Double check that the DB information is correct.
 Fill in the API keys as well.
+Change the models as desired.

     ```json
     {